-Each Certificate will represent a fractional undivided interest in one of three American Airlines 2015-2 Pass Through Trusts: the "Class AA Trust," and the "Class B Trust," and, collectively, the "Trusts."
+Each Certificate will represent a fractional undivided interest in one of three American Airlines 2015-2 Pass Through Trusts: the "Class AA Trust," the "Class A Trust" and the "Class B Trust," and, collectively, the "Trusts."
 The Trusts will be formed pursuant to a pass through trust agreement between American and Wilmington Trust Company, as trustee, dated as of September 16, 2014 (the "Basic Agreement"), and three separate supplements thereto to be dated as of the Issuance Date (each, a "Trust Supplement" and, together with the Basic Agreement, collectively, the "Pass Through Trust Agreements").
-The trustee under the Class AA Trust Plant the Class B Trust is referred to herein, respectively, as the "Class AA Trustee," the "Class A Trustee" and the "Class B Trustee," and collectively as the "Trustees."
-The Certificates to be issued by the Class AA Trust, Class A Trust and Class B Trust are referred to herein, respectively, as the "Class AA Certificates," the "Class A Certificates" and the "Class B Certificates".
-The Class AA Trust will purchase all of the Series AA Equipment Notes, the Class AA Certificates, the Class A Certificates and the Class B Certificates are referred to herein, respectively, as the "Class AA Certificateholders," the "Class A Certificateholders" and the "Class B Certificateholders," and collectively as the "Class B Certificateholders," and collectively as the "Certificateholders."
+The trustee under the Class AA Trust, the Class A Trust and the Class B Trust is referred to herein, respectively, as the "Class AA Trustee," the "Class A Trustee" and the "Class B Trustee," and collectively as the "Trustees."
+The Certificates to be issued by the Class AA Trust, Class A Trust and Class B Trust are referred to herein, respectively, as the "Class AA Certificates," the "Class A Certificates" and the "Class B Certificates all of the Series A Equipment Notes, the Class A Trust will purchase all of the Series A Equipment Notes.
+The holders of the Class AA Certificates, the Class A Certificates and the Class B Certificates are referred to herein, respectively, as the "Class AA Certificateholders," and the "Class B Certificateholders," and collectively as the "Certificateholders."
 The sum of the initial principal balance of the Equipment Notes held by each Trust will equal the initial aggregate face amount of the Certificates issued by such Trust.